Prelf1992/realtime-computer-vision-pipeline/README.md

 * Commit 98: Refactor: Refactor code in utility for better readability. at 2025-01-29 14:50:56
 * Commit 99: Test: Update build config component to support new requirements. at 2025-02-03 09:12:14
 * Commit 100: CI: Improve styling of utility for faster execution. at 2025-02-03 17:26:44
+* Commit 101: Refactor: Optimize performance of README to enhance functionality. at 2025-02-03 17:46:25